Liquid Crystal Titan Resource Hub

 Levelling the printer

 Titan is equipped with a sprint level placed on the front left corner of the internal chamber.
-Printer is correctly levelled when the bubble is in the centre of the cross and within the first inner circle.
+The printer is correctly levelled when the bubble is in the centre of the cross and within the inner circle.

 Manoeuvring Titan